nrminor/ALPINE/README.md

-# Advanced Virus & Prolonged Infection Finder
+# ALPINE
-High-throughput NextFlow Pipeline for discovering evolutionarily advanced pathogens and prolonged infection candidates in public sequence databases.
+Anachronistic Lineage and Persistent INfection Explorer

 _Disclaimer: This project is under active development and will likely be revised often in the near term.
 More documentation to come._

 ## Overview
-This pipeline was designed to probe large numbers of pathogen sequences, numbering in the millions to tens of millions, for _highly evolved_ and/or _anachronistic_ sequences.
+ALPINE is a high-throughput NextFlow Pipeline pipeline for discovering evolutionarily advanced pathogens and prolonged infection candidates in public sequence databases.
+It was designed to probe large numbers of pathogen sequences, numbering in the millions to tens of millions, for _highly evolved_ and/or _anachronistic_ sequences.
 These two concepts are core to understanding the pipeline's outputs, as they encompass two ways of identifying pathogens that may be greater public health risks than other co-occuring pathogens.

 ### What the pipeline looks for
 **Highly evolved or evolutionarily advanced pathogens** are the bread and butter of this pipeline.
 It considers a sequence highly evolved if it carries an exceptional number of substitutions compared to co-circulating sequences.
 When placed on a phylogenetic tree for the pathogen of interest, these sequences end up on unusually long branches.
 In the case of SARS-CoV-2, these long branches may be reminiscent of the original Omicron lineage, which was highly advanced compared the co-circulating lineages at the time.